 Rotary drums are the foundation of the roofing granule production line, accomplishing everything from preheating and coloring, to curing and cooling.
 As a result, many of the basic preventative maintenance procedures required of rotary drums in any production setting are applicable here.

-What is unique to roofing granule facilities is that they tend to experience accelerated wear due to abrasion, particularly if they were not designed to the level of duty required by the industry.
+What is unique to roofing granule facilities is that they tend to experience accelerated wear due to abrasion, particularly if equipment was not designed to the level of duty required by the industry.
 This abrasion, combined with demanding production schedules, can wreak havoc on a facility, especially considering that many of them are advanced in age.
 Left unchecked, this type of scenario quickly leads to premature equipment failure.

 “With the increase in demand for roofing granules, we’re seeing a lot of our customers looking to upgrade their facilities and replace aging infrastructure, but with such busy schedules, they want to do it in as little time as possible,” says Craig Peppin, FEECO Customer Service Manager.